 It can take a few tries to find the right meds (you need to give each one at least a few months to kick in), and once you do, you’ll likely be on the drugs indefinitely, though your doc might tweak adjustments depending on your symptoms.

-Best-case scenario: You can enjoy months of sustained remission, which can blissfully feel like your RA has packed it up and gone away.
+Best-case scenario: You can enjoy months and even years of sustained remission, which can blissfully feel like your RA has packed it up and gone away.
 However, those periods can be interrupted by flares, periods of increased disease activity that can show up without warning like an unwelcome guest.
 Depending on the severity of a flare, your doc may decide to switch up your meds.

 If you’ve sustained remission long enough, your doctor may de-escalate medications, supervising slowly, tapering one at a time to see how the disease reacts.
 But few patients can stop drugs altogether without their symptoms returning.
 About 10% of patients diagnosed early—and diligently treated—achieve remission in the first year, and 40% achieve it after two years.